 3. Detailed Contact Insights

-Marketing automation packages can differ but there are certain things that you need to check for.
+The packages of marketing automation platforms can differ but there are certain things that you need to check for.
 Check if you can track – all the page views by different visitors, the engagement of each visitor and score it based on a different criterion, the increase or decrease in the engagement.
 You should also be able to see which specific contacts are on your website at any given time, track the behavior and take actions based on their behavior.

 4. Conversation Personalization